-- a We are members of the Executive Committee of the Dressage NSW Incorporated - b We attended the annual general meeting of the Association held in 7 December 2021. - c We are authorised by the attached resolution of the Executive Committee to sign this certificate. - d This annual statement was submitted to the members of the Association at its annual general meeting.
+- a We are members of the Executive Committee of the Dressage NSW Incorporated - b We attended the annual general meeting of the Association held on 6 December 2022. - c We are authorised by the attached resolution of the Executive Committee to sign this certificate. - d This annual statement was submitted to the members of the Association at its annual general meeting.

-Dated this day of 2021
+Dated this